Introduction to Sport

 Auckland Grammar School holds academia as its priority for all young men in its care.
 Throughout history, the School has recognised that extracurricular activities are an important part to a young man’s personal development.
 The extracurricular life of the School is essential to our mission as we aim to develop well-rounded young men who willingly exhibit the School’s values, while contributing in an variety of contexts in and outside our gates.

 Our sporting environment aims to cater for the diverse and changing School community through the provision of a variety of sporting activities.
-The traditional sports at the School are Rugby (53 All Blacks), Soccer, Hockey, Cricket, Athletics and Tennis.
-In recent years Cycling, Basketball, Badminton, Water Polo, Weightlifting, Cross Country and Multisport events have all emerged as strong codes as well.
+The traditional sports at the School are Athletics, Cricket, Football, Hockey, Rugby (53 All Blacks are Auckland Grammar Old Boys) and Tennis.
+In recent years Badminton, Basketball, Cycling, Water Polo and Weightlifting have all emerged as strong codes.

 New students to Grammar will soon realise the importance of tradition and the significant contributions that have been made by so many young men who have come before them.
 It is our intention to ensure these traditions of the past are upheld by the next generation of Grammar boys as they attempt to leave their mark on our School during their time here.

-One of these traditions occurs during our full School assembly every morning, where students cross the stage.
-The first student to cross stage and receive the School's congratulations every year is the Head Prefect.
+One of these traditions occurs during our full School daily assembly, where students cross the stage.
+The first student to cross stage and receive the School’s congratulations every year is the Head Prefect.
 Thereafter, a number of students will be recognised for their efforts by crossing stage throughout the year in a variety of capacities.
-Students should strive to cross stage at least once during their time at Grammar, so that the School can recognise their achievement and share in their success.
+Students should strive to cross stage at least once during their tenure, so that the School can recognise their achievement and share in their success.